pschichtel/VirtualScanner/README.md

 ### Download

-Get the tool from [Github](https://github.com/pschichtel/VirtualScanner/releases/latest)!
+Get the tool from the latest release on [Github](https://github.com/pschichtel/VirtualScanner/releases/latest)!

+### Building

+It is a standard Maven project that does not require any special configuration given a working Maven installation. `mvn clean package` should build an executable jar into the target folder.

 ## Action Sequence Syntax